 Risks and ethical implications also require thorough analysis.
 Bias, unfairness, job impact, privacy concerns, and lack of control or explainability are some of the significant risks of AI that could negatively impact people and society.
 Mitigations must be strong enough to make the risks of any system acceptable.
 Vulnerable groups particularly require protection.

-The role of human judgment and control should be carefully considered.
-Human oversight and decision-making may be more appropriate and safer for some use cases than an automated approach, especially as technology progresses.
+The role of human judgment is important to consider.
+Human oversight and decision-making may be more appropriate and safe for some use cases than the AI approach, especially as technology progresses.
 Humans and AI working together in a “human-AI partnership” may achieve the best outcomes in many domains.

 The long-term impacts of AI also warrant contemplation.
 How might AI influence society, jobs, privacy, autonomy, and more over years and decades rather than months or years?
 Will AI systems become an inextricable and unwanted part of critical infrastructure or social systems?
 Careful management will be needed to ensure the changes that result from AI progress are positive and aligned with human values and priorities.